In a Nutshell:

 Osaki Pro Alpina Conclusion

 We like the Alpina, but we don’t love it.
 Given its twin limitations, we can only offer a provisional recommendation.
-If you don’t suffer from chronic pain and aren’t looking specifically for a chair that offers deep tissue massage, and if you weigh less than 260 pounds, this is a good option.
+If you don’t suffer from chronic pain, aren’t looking specifically for a chair that offers deep tissue massage, and weighs less than 260 pounds, this is a good option.

 Other Options To Consider